Francis Heylighen: Work

-His research focuses on the emergence and evolution of complex, intelligent organization.
+Heylighen's research focuses on the emergence and evolution of complex, intelligent organization.
 Applications include the origin of life, the development of multicellular organisms, knowledge, culture, and societies, and the impact of information and communication technologies on present and future social evolution.

-Heylighen's scientific work covers an extremely wide range of subjects, exemplifying his intellectual curiosity and fundamentally transdisciplinary way of thinking.
-In addition to the topics mentioned above, his publications cover topics such as the foundations of quantum mechanics, the structure of space-time, hypermedia interfaces, the psychology of self-actualization and happiness, the market mechanism, formality and contextuality in language, causality, the measurement of social progress, the mechanism of stigmergy and its application to the web.

 Basic ideas

 This broad variety of work is held together by two basic principles.
-The relational principle notes that phenomena do not exist on their own, but only in relation (connection or distinction) to other phenomena.
+The relational principle notes that phenomena do not exist on their own but only in relation (connection or distinction) to other phenomena.
 They thus only make sense as part of an encompassing network or system.
 The evolutionary principle notes that variation through (re)combination of parts and natural selection of the fitter combinations results in ever more complex and adaptive systems.
 This principle is a direct application of Universal Darwinism, the idea that Darwinian mechanisms can be extended to virtually all disciplines and problem domains.

-The two principles come together in Heylighen's concept of a distinction dynamics.
+The two principles come together in Heylighen's concept of distinction dynamics.
 In his analysis, classical scientific methodology is based on given, unchanging distinctions between elements or states.
 Therefore, it is intrinsically unable to model creative change.
-But the evolutionary principle makes distinctions dynamic, explaining the creation and destruction of relations, distinctions and connections, and thus helping us to understand how and why complex organization emerges.
+But the evolutionary principle makes distinctions dynamic, explaining the creation and destruction of relations, distinctions, and connections, and thus helping us to understand how and why complex organization emerges.

 Moreover, any system must be adapted to its environment, which implies that it is able to react adequately to changes in that environment.
 This is the origin of mind or intelligence, as the system should be able to select the right actions for the given conditions.
 These "condition-action" relations are the basis of knowledge.
 As systems evolve, their adaptiveness tends to increase, and therefore also their knowledge or intelligence.
 Thus, the general trend of evolution is self-organization, or a spontaneous increase in intelligent organization.